Trade directory · Orlando metro · Florida

 Q/01

-What license do I need to do HVAC work in Orlando, FL?
+What license do I need to work HVAC in Orlando?

-You need a Florida Air Conditioning Contractor license - Class A for unlimited capacity systems or Class B for systems up to 25 tons.
-Requires passing state exams and 4 years experience.
+Florida requires Class A or Class B Air Conditioning Contractor license.
+Class A allows unlimited scope, Class B limited to 25 tons.
+Both require trade and business exams, 4 years experience (2 for Class B), and $10,000 surety bond.
 Source: Florida Department of Business and Professional Regulation.

 Q/02

-How much does an HVAC permit cost in Orlando?
+How much does HVAC installation cost in Orlando?

 Q/03